Quantity:

 Generations ago, just about every workshop had a manual grinding wheel.
 Much quieter than a power grinder, they need no electricity, so you can work just about anywhere, and since you control the speed, it’s easier to avoid overheating the steel.

-With a precise all-steel gear drive that yields 20 rotations per turn of the handle, this grinder is an excellent choice for basic grinding work (e.g., restoring the edge on a spade or removing a nick from a hatchet) when used with the included tool rest.
-For fine sharpening tasks, such as hollow-grinding plane and chisel blades, it’s best to substitute the included tool rest for one with an accurately machined table to ensure square registration against the wheel.
+Despite its rough appearance, this grinder has a precise all-steel gear drive that yields 20 rotations per turn of the handle.
+Using the grinder free-hand works best for coarse shaping (e.g., restoring the edge on a spade or removing a nick from a hatchet), though it comes with a serviceable tool rest for basic guidance.
+For fine sharpening tasks, such as hollow-grinding plane and chisel blades, it’s best to substitute the included tool rest for one with an accurately machined table to ensure square registration against the wheel.Â

 The 7 1/2" tall grinder has a cast-iron housing with a wrinkle-coat finish, a plastic handle, and a 5/8" arbor that accepts 6" or 8" wheels (minimum 1" wide).
 Four mounting holes in the base let you fasten the grinder directly to a workbench, or you can screw it to a board, which can then be clamped to a work surface.